-But for many small business owners (we’re looking at you, sole proprietors!), this process can be tedious and time consuming.
+But for many small business owners, particularly sole proprietors, this process can be tedious and time consuming.
 Thankfully, with the right tools and support, you can take a lot of the stress out of the process.
 In this ultimate guide, you’ll learn all about:

 Many financial institutions have special features available in their online banking portals specifically for small businesses.
 For example, you can view both your personal and business accounts with a single login.
 So if you want, you can authorize selected staff to perform assigned activities on the account.
 You can also approve, reject and keep track of transactions with ease.